 In 2013, the Waves Cafeteria introduced the Green Box, a sustainable alternative to the paper to-go containers.
 Instead of the disposable, paper containers, the Green Box is made of sturdy, reusable plastic.
 To use a Green Box, find one in the Cafeteria or request one, then pay for your box at the register.
 Once you've used the Box, return it to the receptacle located next to the tray carousel in the Cafeteria.
 The receptacle will, in turn, give you a token, which you can use to get your next Green Box.

 Local & Organic Fresh Produce Boxes Available at Pepperdine

 In order to provide our community additional healthy food options, Pepperdine University is proud to partner with Farm Fresh To You, which provides local organic produce from a farm in the Imperial Valley.
 The produce is fresh, picked daily, and arrives at Pepperdine University every Wednesday.
 You can customize the selection of fruits and veggies as well as the frequency of your pick-up from weekly to monthly.
 Order directly through their website: www.farmfreshtoyou.com and use promo code: 4866.

 Pepperdine utilizes a point system for students to buy their meals throughout the year, instead of an open buffet style, significantly reducing the amount of food waste.
 Dining services provides non-disposable plates and cutlery thereby minimizing the use of disposable items.
 Users of our dining facilities are encouraged not to take disposable containers and cutlery unless they are taking their meals off-site.

 Reusable water bottles are sold in the Malibu bookstore to encourage students not to use disposable cups.
-Styrofoam is prohibited throughout campus and has been replaced by biodegradable to-go containers and ecotainers.
-Pepperdine also uses 100% recycled janitorial products.
+Styrofoam is prohibited throughout campus and has been replaced by biodegradable to-go containers.